entelect-incubator/.NET-Template/README.md

 ## Getting Started

-- [ ] Install the latest .NET Core SDK
+- [ ] Install the latest .NET 5 SDK

 Create a folder for your solution and copy the clean code solution into it.